Hamzakdev112/assignment/README.md

 Once you have cloned this project, fork it and push the solution to your own repo.
 Send me the link so I can clone it and test your solution

+**NOTE: DO NOT PUSH YOUR SOLUTION BACK TO THE ORIGINAL REPOSITORY.
+THE REPOSITORY IS PUBLIC, BUT NOT READ ONLY.
+YOU MUST MAKE A NEW REPOSITORY IN YOUR OWN ACCOUNT THAT I CAN PULL YOUR SOLUTION FROM**

 # Local Installation #